LazyBev/Skull/README.md

-                  diff          : Checks for a diff in bytes between Installed Graveyard and Graveyard in Skull resurrect     : Installs Graveyard to /usr/bin and Updates lsc-compile   : Compiles LSC to a binary lsc-remove    : Deletes the compiled LSC binary and it's build artifact's lsc-recompile : Recompiles LSC (Alternative: Graveyard lsc-remove && Graveyard lsc-compile) lsc-install   : Compiles LSC and installs to /usr/bin lsc-uninstall : Uninstalls LSC from /usr/bin
+                  diff          : Checks for a diff in bytes between Installed Graveyard and Graveyard in Skull resurrect     : Installs Graveyard to /usr/bin and Updates lsc-compile   : Compiles LSC to a binary lsc-remove    : Deletes the compiled LSC binary and its build artifacts lsc-recompile : Recompiles LSC (Alternative: Graveyard lsc-remove && Graveyard lsc-compile) lsc-install   : Compiles LSC and installs to /usr/bin lsc-uninstall : Uninstalls LSC from /usr/bin